saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

     <img src="../imgs/github_desktop/github-desktop-first-opened.png" alt="Logo" width="500">
 </div>

+### Create a local project folder
+💡 We recommend using `Documents/GitHub/Sauder-Learning-Services` to store all projects.
+If you haven't already, create a GitHub folder in Documents, and a Sauder-Learning-Services folder within.

 ### Downloading a Project (GitHub Desktop)

 There are several options for getting projects from https://github.com/saud-learning-services to your local machine.
 Below are two options based on where you want to start: You can either 1.
 Start from GitHub Desktop or 2.
 Start from GitHub Organization (i.e. https://github.com/saud-learning-services)